High-Dimensional Knockoffs Inference for Time Series Data: Introduction

-Selecting important covariates contributing to a response variable from a set of candidate covariates is an important problem arising in various scientific fields including social and medical sciences.
-When the number of candidate variables is large, controlling the false discovery rate (FDR) of the variable selection procedure is an effective and popular way to control the error rate.
-Most existing works achieve this goal by building procedures based on the p-values constructed for assessing the importance of individual variables; see, e.g., the seminal works of \cite{benjamini1995controlling, benjamini2001control}.
-Yet, the high dimensionality in covariates and the possibly complicated nonlinear model structure that are frequently encountered in the big data era make many conventional ways of p-value calculations inapplicable or even completely fail \cite{FanDemirkayaLv2019}.
-To overcome such difficulties, the framework of knockoffs inference was proposed in ~\cite{Barber2015, CandesFanJansonLv2018} to achieve the goal of exact FDR control in variable selection in finite samples completely bypassing the use of the conventional p-values in high-dimensional regression models.
-It allows arbitrary dependence structure of the response on covariates and arbitrary dimensionality of covariates at the cost of assuming the known joint covariate distribution.
-While various efforts have been made to ease the implementation and relax the technical assumptions on knockoffs inference~\cite{LuFanLvNoble2018, FanDemirkayaLiLv2020, FanLvSharifvaghefiUematsu2020, BaiRenFanSun2020, Zhuetal2021}, such endeavors are almost always in the setting of independent observations without serial dependence.
-As a result, it is unclear whether these existing works are applicable to the time series setting where serial dependence is present.
-Our work tries to fill the gap by developing a theoretical and methodological foundation of model-X knockoffs inference \cite{CandesFanJansonLv2018} in the time series setting.
+Popularly used measures for evaluating the performance of high-dimensional variable selection include the false discovery rate (FDR)~\cite{benjamini1995controlling}, model selection consistency~\cite{zhang2011adaptive, medeiros2016l1, ing2020model}, and feature importance ranking~\citep{Breiman2001, medeiros2021forecasting}.
+Our paper focuses on controlling the FDR, whose formal definition is in \eqref{def:FDR}.
+Most existing works address the FDR control by building procedures based on the p-values constructed for assessing the importance of individual variables; see, e.g., the seminal works of \cite{benjamini1995controlling, benjamini2001control}.
+Yet, the high dimensionality in covariates and the possibly complicated nonlinear model structure make many conventional ways of p-value calculations inapplicable or even completely fail \cite{FanDemirkayaLv2019}.
+To overcome such difficulties, the framework of knockoffs inference was proposed in~\cite{Barber2015, CandesFanJansonLv2018} to achieve the goal of exact FDR control in variable selection in finite samples, completely bypassing the use of the conventional p-values in high-dimensional regression models.
+It allows for an arbitrary dependence structure of the response on covariates and an arbitrary dimensionality of covariates at the cost of assuming the known joint covariate distribution.
+See Section \ref{Sec2.1} for a brief review of the model-X knockoffs framework.